DocumentWDP-6

 • Review sequences 001-030 for semantic matches

-• Check if the pattern fits your domain
+• Evaluate whether the pattern fits the domain

 Step 2: Evaluate semantic fit